 Fright Night is nearly upon us!
 In the run-up to the spookiest holiday of the year, Little Steps has created your essential Hong Kong Haunted House guide.
 With real deal spooky mansions, all-out haunted funhouses, and mysterious museums, there’s plenty to freak out the whole family!
 Click here to enter… if you dare!

 The vast abandoned mansion at The Peak is a sight to behold.
 The house has gone through several owners, and one of them died inside the house.
-There have been several renovations efforts in 2004, but the construction workers believed it was haunted after seeing a crying child that walked through walls and hearing lots of eerie noises.
-The reason why people say it's haunted is that during WW2, the Japanese occupied these grounds and decapitated several Catholic nuns who some claim to roam the grounds.
+There have been several renovation efforts in 2004, but the construction workers believed it was haunted after seeing a crying child that walked through walls and hearing lots of eerie noises.
+People say it's haunted because, during WW2, the Japanese occupied these grounds and decapitated several Catholic nuns who some claim to roam the grounds.

 Dragon Lodge, 32 Lugard Road, The Peak, Hong Kong

 Known by the locals as the most haunted school in Hong Kong.
-The site was another victim of the Japanese occupation and it is said that a massacre took place in this school, and the principal took his own life in the school.
-It is said that people who go there often hear children's voices and hear the principal shriek.
-It really doesn't;t get much creepier than that...
+The site was another victim of the Japanese occupation, and it is said that a massacre occurred in this school, and the principal took his own life in the school.
+It's also been claimed that people who go there often hear children's voices and the principal shriek.
+It really doesn't get much creepier than that...

 Tat Tak School, Ping Shan, Yuen Long, Hong Kong